It is a general term for a medical disorder that involves musculoskeletal system disorders.

 Other symptoms associated with these potential underlying conditions include:

-- The inability to move a joint in the directions that normally move.
+- The inability to move a joint in the directions that generally move.

-- The stiffness of a joint, especially after sleeping or sitting for a prolonged period of time.
+- The stiffness of a joint, especially after sleeping or sitting for a prolonged period.

 - Swelling and pain in the area of a joint.